On The Set Of Bajillionaires And Why It Might Be Your Kids’ Soon To Be Favorite TV Show

-It’s 11:30AM on a picturesque morning in July, and I find myself staring at Drake.
+It’s 11:30AM on a picturesque morning in July, on the set of Bajillionaires, and I find myself staring at Drake.

 Wait.
 Let’s back track a bit.